Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 On the [Eurostar](https://www.eurostar.com/uk-en/), kids under the age of four must sit on a parent’s lap unless there is a spare seat available, but children of all ages can have their own seat in Germany.
 This means that rail travel can work out cheaper overall.

 > "We have only ever flown once with our son, and hands down we prefer train travel over flying."

+~﻿ Susanne Treadwell

 Interrail is also an option.
 Children go free on an Interrail pass up to the age of 12, so this can work out much cheaper for families than buying tickets direct, and can give more flexibility.